kushalsamant/coherence/anthologies.md

 Use Bank Account #7 as Cash Account (10% of your money) for health purposes.

-Use Bank Account #8 as Cash Account for Parents (10% of your money) for parental care.
+Use Bank Account #8 as Cash Account (10% of your money) for parents or parental care.

 If you have read this far, start calculating backwards from here with the question - “How much would I need for this?” - at every stage.